-^{} Underwritten investments amounting to \$1.1 billion were placed with the clients during the year.
+\\ Underwritten investments amounting to \$1.1 billion were placed with the clients during the year.
 No fair value loss was recognized on underwritten investments during the year.

-recognized on underwritten investments during the year.
+The effect on consolidated statement of profit or loss due to change in price of these investments by 5 % will be \$22.3 million